 My favorite part about the whole setup is that at the end of the day, I just pick up the Galaxy Book and drop it in my bag.
 It looks and feels just like a regular 12-inch tablet, and weighs 1.7 pounds.
 It snaps into its case with a magnetic hinge, which I like a lot.
 The battery is supposed to last through 11 hours of video watching and in my experience it does last me for a whole evening of computer use — I haven’t tried going a full day on just the battery yet.
 It charges fast, using the same USB-C chargers as my phone, so I don’t have to carry multiple cables.

 Unlike the Android tablet I used previously, the Galaxy Book can run all my regular desktop apps — GIMP, Filemaker, OpenSim — whatever I’ve got.
+You may also want to try this other good option, these are the budget tablets under $100 which are reliable and feature-loaded tablet to any apps and very efficient for multitasking, they are the best devices in terms of convenience, portability and good performance.

 So far, I haven’t faced the issue of wanting to run some Android app that wasn’t available for Windows.
 If I did, I’d just use it on my Pixel phone.